 The strong winds of a hurricane could easily impact a plane and cause it to crash.
 Instead, planes fly to the nearest safe airport and land there.

-Does the Type of Hurricane Make a Difference?
+The Type of Hurricane Can Make a Difference

 The type of hurricane affects whether planes can take off or land during it.